-Richard Matheson (1926-2013) was an influential sci-fi/fantasy/horror novelist and screenwriter.
-His works include:
+Richard Burton Matheson (February 20, 1926 – June 23, 2013) was an influential American sci-fi/fantasy/horror novelist and screenwriter.

-- Born of Man and Woman: His first published short story, told from a point of view of a deformed child locked in the basement by its parents.
+- "Born of Man and Woman": His first published short story, told from a point of view of a deformed child locked in the basement by its parents.

-- Bid Time Return, which was made into the movie Somewhere In Time.
+- Bid Time Return, which was made into the movie Somewhere in Time.

 - The Incredible Shrinking Man: The Trope Namer, Matheson wrote the original novel and the screenplay adaptation.

-- I Am Legend: 1954 novel, adapted to film three times - The Last Man on Earth (1964, with Vincent Price), The Omega Man (1971, with Charlton Heston), and I Am Legend (2007, with Will Smith).
+- I Am Legend: 1954 novel, adapted to film three times - The Last Man on Earth (1964, with Vincent Price), The Ωmega Man (1971, with Charlton Heston), and I Am Legend (2007, with Will Smith).

 - Hell House: 1971 novel, source for the 1973 film The Legend of Hell House.

 - The Star Trek: The Original Series episode "The Enemy Within".

 - What Dreams May Come: 1978 novel, adapted to film in 1998.